tslabs/zx-evo/pentevo/docs/SFI/spi flash.md

 WRITE command can only write data within pages of 256 bytes.
 Start address can be any, but the data for one command cannot cross the 256 bytes boundary.

-After the execution of WRITE, ERSBLK and ERSSEC commands (in a case of WRITE - after the subsequent END), STAT register must be polled until BUSY status asserted.
+After the execution of WRITE, ERSBLK and ERSSEC commands (in a case of WRITE - after the subsequent END), STAT register must be polled while BUSY status asserted.

 ## Status